freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 ### On Crowdin

 > [!ATTENTION]
-> Do not edit the following files through a GitHub PR.
+> Don't edit the following files through a GitHub PR.

 The `intro.json` and `translations.json` files are both translated on Crowdin, in the Learn User Interface project.
 Translating these can be a bit tricky, as each individual JSON value appears as its own string and sometimes the context is missing.